First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the EPSRC UK grants EP/M012646 and EP/M012670 for the joint project `\textsl{quant$^\textsl{MD}$}: Ontology-Based Management for Many-Dimensional Quantitative Data'\!, and by DFG grant 389792660 as part of TRR~248 -- CPEC.
+This research was supported by the EPSRC UK grants EP/M012646 and EP/M012670 for the joint project `\textsl{quant$^\textsl{MD}$}: Ontology-Based Management for Many-Dimensional Quantitative Data'\!, by the DFG grant 389792660 as part of TRR~248 -- CPEC~(\textsf{https://perspicuous-computing.science}), and by the RSF grant 22-11-00323 when M.~Zakharyaschev was visiting the HSE University.
+We are grateful to the anonymous referees of this article for their careful reading, valuable comments, and constructive suggestions.